fededim/TSqlResources/README.md

 ## [fnGetCalendarTable.sql](https://github.com/fededim/TSqlResources/blob/master/TSqlResources/Functions/fnGetCalendarTable.sql)

 A helper table valued function which returns a range of dates from a startDate to an endDate using the stepMin step in minutes

+### PARAMETERS
+	- @startDate: the date from which the calendar table should start
+	- @endDate: the date to which the calendar table should stop
+	- @stepMin: the increment step in minutes

+### OUTPUT
+	- A calendar table

+### USAGE
+SELECT * FROM fnGetCalendarTable('2020-08-12T08:01:33.123456','2020-08-13T09:15:22',10) OPTION (MAXRECURSION 0)

 # Scripts (Scripts folder)